 Pennsylvania's divorce laws require that one party at minimum be a resident for at least six months before filing, and there's no waiting period before a divorce is finalized.
 Read on to learn more about divorce laws in the state of Pennsylvania.

 The table below provides a brief overview of the statutes in plain English that relate to divorce laws in Pennsylvania.
 While it's important to read the actual statute when researching a topic, this table can help you better understand the actual language of the statute.

 - Pennsylvania Statutes Title 23 Pa.C.S.A.
 Domestic Relations Section 3101, et seq.
 (Divorce)

 - 231 Pa.
 Code Chapter 1920 (Actions of Divorce or for Annulment of Marriage)

-One spouse is required to have resided in Pennsylvania for at least 6 months before filing for divorce.
+One spouse is required to have resided in Pennsylvania for at least six months before filing for divorce

-Divorce on grounds of mutual consent has a 90-day waiting period and the grounds of irretrievable breakdown requires that the couple live separate for at least 1 year.*
+Divorce on grounds of mutual consent has a 90-day waiting period and the grounds of irretrievable breakdown require that the couple live separately for at least one year

 Grounds for Divorce

 Fault: the court may grant a divorce to an "innocent and injured" spouse when it finds that the other spouse has:

 - Deserted the spouse without a reasonable cause for at least one year;